 Colbeh’s Manhattan location offers up a combination of Glatt Kosher steaks, sushi and Mediterranean dishes.
 This spot makes for a satisfying lunch or dinner experience, or a great spot for a quick cocktail at their serenely back-lit bar in the back.
 Check out Colbeh’s other locations in Great Neck and Roslyn.

 My Most Favorite Food

-The stylishly modern (and recently renovated) home to author and TV personality Chef Jeff Nathan draws hungry locals and visitors for its fresh, contemporary kosher dishes.
-From dairy-free chili and wild mushroom polenta to chateau d’ bouef and chicken rouladen with cornbread stuffing, everything is beautifully presented and full of flavor.
-Along with the classics like chicken and motzo ball soup and gefilte fish, Abigael’s also serves herb crusted salmon and triple strawberry shortcake.
-Vegetarian and children’s menus are also available.
+The stylishly modern home to author and TV personality Chef Jeff Nathan draws hungry locals and visitors for its fresh, contemporary kosher dishes.
+From their award-winning chili and signature smoked brisket eggroll to Dijon chicken and a selection of steaks, everything is beautifully presented and full of flavor.
+Don’t forget to check out their dessert menu, too!

 John Friia is a freelance journalist and native New Yorker writing about food, drinks and lifestyle.
 You can follow his adventures on Instagram